Okay, here are the best Pole links I've seen to date...starting with...

 - Gary Knittel

-- comms guy with an interest in Jeeps...and a reminder that Tommy Toilet was still around at Pole back then.
+- comms guy with an interest in Jeeps...his website appears to have vanished, but we still have a reminder that Tommy Toilet was still around at Pole back then.

 - Jim Bacon

-- another one of the comm guys, with some geek stuff, pictures and a blog...(site gone for now)
+- another one of the comm guys, with some good pictures of Pole and another interesting place that both of us have worked at...Diego Garcia.

 - Adam Swanson,